 However, there's the big issue of price, which Apple has had to balance carefully over recent years.
-No matter how much you like the look of the iPad mini 2, you have to factor in that it will set you back nearly £320 (US$399, AU$479) for the lowest-spec 16GB model with Wi-Fi connectivity only.
+While it's dropped since the launch of the iPad mini 3, you're still looking at £239 (US$299, AU$369) for the lowest-spec 16GB model with Wi-Fi connectivity only.

 Consider the rivals, and you'll see that Apple has a real fight on its hands.
-Google's 7-inch Nexus 7 is £199 (US$229, AU$299) at the same spec, and Amazon's Kindle Fire HDX starts at the same level (although you'll need to put up with the ads to get it at that price).
+The Samsung Galaxy Tab Pro 8.4 is now available from just £175 ($250, around AU$325) at the same spec, and Amazon's Kindle Fire HDX 7 currently starts at £119 ($199, around AU$260), although you'll need to put up with the ads to get it at that price.

-Even LG's slightly overpriced G Pad 8.3 is only £260 (around US$329, AU$399) for the 16GB model, and that lets you supplement the meager innards with a microSD card.
+The LG G Pad 8.3 is cheaper too at just around £165 (US$250, AU$380) for the 16GB model, and that lets you supplement the meagre innards with a microSD card.

-Given that Apple's decision to allow users to download the iWork catalog for free, as well as Garageband, iPhoto and iMovie, then you'll really be looking at buying the 32GB tablet option at a minimum.
+Given Apple's decision to allow users to download the iWork catalog for free, as well as Garageband and iMovie, you'll really be looking at buying the 32GB tablet option at a minimum.

 It's here that you have to wonder at Apple's pricing strategy.
 The doubling of the internal storage is something that apparently costs twice as much to achieve, compared to Google, and even less for Amazon.